stack-pl/board-game-supplies/README.md

-# Add-ons for Clash Of Cultures Monumental Edition boardgame
+# Add-ons for Board Games

+Clash Of Cultures Monumental Edition boardgame
-The Checklist (yaml) and Glossary data (csv) that are used to make paper/PDF files.
+- checklist (yaml),
+- glossary (csv).

 Feel free to send your Pull Request, especially a new language versions.